-Class Constructors in Java
+Class Constructors in C#

 Classes have a default constructor that default-constructs each data member.
 This means members of primitive type are initialized to the equivalent of zero, and members of reference type are initialized to null.
-Note that applications must always explicitly initialize members of structure and enumerated types because the Ice run time does not accept null as a legal value for these types.
+Note that applications must always explicitly initialize a member whose type is a class-mapped structure because the Ice run time does not accept null as a legal value for these types.